 Most eCommerce business owners commit the mistake of overlooking the power of analyzing.
 We all believe that once we put in the effort, the positive result is an obvious outcome.

 However, it may not be as true.
 Analyzing how your targeting efforts are working on a daily basis is a must.

 Closely monitor if the target audience you’ve segmented is responding in an anticipated manner.
 Collect the valuable data, comparing it with your previous year’s reports, recent reports, and any data obtained from competitors.

-Once you have you data collected, what measures are you going to take for the improvement?
-Where will you be focusing more on.
+Once you have your data collected, what measures are you going to take for the improvement?
+Where will you be focusing more on?

-Evaluation of your tracked data helps you bring effective changes that leads to better eCommerce growth.
+Evaluation of your tracked data helps you bring effective changes that lead to better eCommerce growth.